Formation of the ABHP

 black practitioners; and

 4. To identify and resolve the medical and health concerns of primarily black populations and communities.
-The active members that were named the initial officers of the Association were:

 • John J. Scrivens, Jr. President (Tampa, FL)